 Bridget has an abundance of experience as a seasoned clinician helping others, especially using her skills as a certified cognitive behaviour and dialectical behaviour psychotherapist.
 Bridget has a profound passion for working with priority populations, such as individuals with acute mental health concerns, those with histories of trauma, the Indigenous population, and women in the corrections system.
 Bridget is also passionate about bringing the power of her post graduate training in Compassionate Inquiry (where she studied directly under Dr. Gabor Maté) to her clients and students.

 David has extensive experience with organization change and leadership.
 He operated his own business and worked for government, universities and the voluntary sector.
 David was a partner in Development Initiatives Inc., an international consulting firm.
 He was the founder and president of the Community Business Resource Centre, George Brown College Foundation, a highly successful entrepreneurship training centre and consulting organization in economic development.
 As the CEO of the Canadian Youth Business Foundation and the Canadian Youth Foundation, David expanded the organization’s lending, mentor support and career planning programs for young people across Canada.
 As the CEO, David was appointed as an advisor to the Prince of Wales, Youth Business International (London, UK).
 David was also the CEO of Street Kids International, an organization recognized by the United Nations as a leader in youth programming.
 David is the author of several publications on economic and community development.
 David is currently working as a consultant and an instructor in professional development programs.
 He is a Certified Mentor with the Business Centre Guelph-Wellington.
-The past President (Board) of the Canadian Mental Health Association Waterloo Wellington and the past Chair of Canadian Feed the Children.
+The past President (Board) of the Canadian Mental Health Association Waterloo Wellington and Canadian Feed the Children.